girikgarg8/Namaste-React-Frontend-Cohort/Session-12-Lets-Build-Our-Store/theory/Notes.md

 If we execute the code snippet above, we can see that `obj2` overrided the `id` property to `10` and `name` to `Girik`.
 We can also see that `obj` and `obj2` point to different memory locations.

-This is the way Redux expects us to mutate the state, so that it can make out a difference between the previous state object and current state object.
+This is the way Redux expects us to return a new object, so that it can make out a difference between the previous state object and current state object.
 As an example, if we want to add an item "pizza" in `state`, Redux expects us to do it by using:

 ```
 addItem: (state,action) => {
+  const newList = state.items;
+  newList.push("pizza")
   return {
-    ...state.items, "pizza"
+    ...state, items: newList
   }
 }
 ```

-Using the syntax above, we are creating a new array and adding "pizza" to it.
+Using the syntax above, we are creating a new object and overriding the `items key` of the object.
 The memory locations of the previous state object and the new state object is different, hence **Redux is able to make out that the state has changed**

 But but, writing the syntax by using `spread operator` can become very complex, especially in case of nested objects.
 Hence, `ReduxJS Toolkit` uses the superpowers of `Immer`.
 Immer abstracts out the logic of creating a new object and returning it to `Redux`, which makes the developer experience easy.
 As an example using the following snippet in `ReduxJS Toolkit` :

 ```
 addItem : (state,action) => {
-  state.push("pizza")
+  state.items.push("pizza")
 }
 ```